Champagne Laurent-Perrier - Grand Siècle

 Wine noted (guide 2019) 1*Star (Very successful wine)

-The house's most prestigious cuvée, designed as a masterpiece of blending.
-It is a blend of Chardonnay (around 55%) and Pinot Noir, from the finest terroirs (11 grands crus, such as Bouzy, Ambonnay and Mailly for the blacks, Avize, Cramant and Le Mesnil-sur-Oger for the whites) and vintages (always three).
-After aging for at least seven years, this version is adorned with a lively robe of fine bubbles; it offers an open nose of fruit, smoke, and toasted almonds, as well as a taut and long palate, lemony and iodized.
+The house's most prestigious cuvée, crafted as a masterpiece of blending.
+For this cuvée, we blend Chardonnay (approximately 55%) and Pinot Noir, combining great terroirs (11 grands crus, such as Bouzy, Ambonnay, and Mailly for the reds, and Avize, Cramant, and Le Mesnil-sur-Oger for the whites) and vintages (always three vintages).
+After aging for at least seven years, this cuvée boasts a lively effervescence with fine bubbles; it offers an open nose of fruit, smoke, and toasted almond, as well as a taut, long finish with notes of lemon and sea salt.
 A champagne that deserves careful tasting.
 It is equally suited as an aperitif or with a meal.

 About the estate:

-This famous house, founded in 1812 by cooper André-Michel Pierlot, combines the surnames of Mathilde Perrier and her husband Eugène Laurent, the cellar master who took over the business.
-It expanded until the aftermath of the Great War, then fell into lethargy after the death of the widow Laurent-Perrier in 1925, who had no heirs.
-Marie-Louise de Nonancourt, née Lanson, bought the house in 1939; her son Bernard (1920-2010) restored it to its former glory and turned it into a major group owning renowned brands such as Salon and Delamotte, and famous for its special cuvées.
+This renowned house, founded in 1812 by the cooper André-Michel Pierlot, combines the surnames of Mathilde Perrier and her husband Eugène Laurent, the cellar master who took over the business.
+It experienced growth until the aftermath of World War I, followed by a period of stagnation after the death of the widow Laurent-Perrier in 1925, who left no heir.
+Marie-Louise de Nonancourt, née Lanson, bought the house in 1939; her son Bernard (1920–2010) restored its former glory and turned it into a major group owning renowned brands such as Salon and Delamotte, and celebrated for its special cuvées.

 Guide des Vins Gault & Millau